hahaws666/cscd58_poj/README.md

 ```bash
 stats
 ```
+Example output:

 ## File Structures
-We can compile all by MAKEFILE management and all header and c files are stored in `src` directory
+We can compile all by MAKEFILE management and all header and c files are stored in `src` directory The `src` directory have all the header and c code files, while with some seperating files contains different functions, for example monitor is for multi-threading report and tcp scan will do the port scanning.

 ## Clean the executable
 ```bash
 make clean
 ```
+## What to improve in the future?
 ## References
 https://man7.org/linux/man-pages/man3/getaddrinfo.3.html
 https://man7.org/linux/man-pages/man3/clock_gettime.3.html